Looking for a comprehensive guide to project management software?

 If you’re using a tool that isn’t built for your team, it’s only going to slow you down; not speed things up!

 There’s no point in having a feature-rich tool that you can’t use, right?

 If a task management tool is difficult to use, it’s not worth it.

 Your team is going to waste time figuring out how to use it, instead of working!

 A project management solution is supposed to simplify your project and resource management process, not complicate it.

 While your project management tool is supposed to have everything you need to manage multiple projects, it might not be enough.

 Likewise, sometimes you just need to use external tools.

-For example, every company needs to manage expense tracking and resource allocation.
+For example, every company needs to expense tracking software and resource allocation.